-- Eric S. Yuan, our President and Chief Executive Officer; - Janine Pelosi, our Chief Marketing Officer; - Aparna Bawa, our Secretary and General Counsel; and - · Gregory Holmes, our former Head of Worldwide Sales.
+- Eric S. Yuan, our President and Chief Executive Officer; - Janine Pelosi, our Chief Marketing Officer; - Aparna Bawa, our Secretary and General Counsel; and - Gregory Holmes, our former Head of Worldwide Sales.

-Ms. Bawa commenced employment with us as our Secretary and General Counsel on September 5, 2018.
+Ms. Bawa commenced employment with us on September 5, 2018.
 As of January 15, 2019, Mr. Holmes is no longer our Head of Worldwide Sales or one of our executive officers, and has transitioned to a corporate strategy role with us.